moreh-dev/moreh-2024docs/Supported_Documents/ap/index.md

 A minimum of 100-150GB of memory is required for training components such as the optimizer and gradients.
 Therefore, training is impossible with just the memory capacity of a typical single GPU (80-128GB).
 This is why GPU parallel processing is essential for model training.

-For example, when using NVIDIA's FSDP (Fully Sharded Data Parallel) or DeepSpeed, developers must  manually adjust various parallelization settings.
+For example, when using FSDP (Fully Sharded Data Parallel) or DeepSpeed, developers must  manually adjust various parallelization settings.
 In this case, the following parameters must be carefully adjusted:

 - **Parameter Sharding**: FSDP requires specifying how to shard model parameters across GPUs.
 Incorrect settings can result in suboptimal performance or memory overflow errors.
 - **Optimizer Stat Sharding**: Both FSDP and DeepSpeed require sharding the optimizer state for efficient memory usage and communication overhead, which entails complex configurations.